lazskr/Simulation-of-a-Distributed-System/README.md

 ### **Usage:**

 **Step 1:** Firstly, open the "system_conditions.json" file and alter the 6 system conditions and simulation to your specificed values.
-Note that:
+Note the ranges of the values:

 * Simulation time (sim_time_seconds): number > 0.